-Customer Base
+Customer Summary

-The Agency has the privilege of serving blind, vision impaired, and deafblind citizens of the Commonwealth.
+The Agency has the privilege of serving Citizens of the Commonwealth who are blind, vision impaired, and deafblind.
 Our customers range in age from infants to centenarians.
 In collaboration with school systems and families, we provide Education services to blind, vision impaired, and deafblind infants, children and youth.
 We serve an increasing number of adults who desire vocational skills and assistance in obtaining employment.
 Other adult customers include our blind business managers licensed through the Randolph Sheppard vending facility Program, adults seeking independent living skills, citizens with low vision needs, and deafblind individuals.
 We have experienced some success in our retail services to consumers through our Virginia Industries for the Blind by identifying and seeking new ventures to replace our declining Federal sales.
 This expansion of services should expand our customer base over time.
-Advances in computerized technology available to assist blind, vision impaired and deafblind individual's ability to operate technology related devices independently, have resulted in an increase in those customers seeking assistive technology training.
+Advances in computerized technology available to individuals who are blind, vision impaired and deafblind provide the opportunity to operate technology related devices independently, have resulted in an increase in those customers seeking assistive technology training.

-Customer Listing
+Customer Table